brandondube/pctl/README.md

 ## Expansion

-This library is dependency-free and easily portable to tiny platforms, even if a float32 type-change would be required (this is as simply as ctrl+F).
+This library is dependency-free outside stdlib/math and easily portable to tiny platforms, even if a float32 type-change would be required (this is as simply as ctrl+F).
 Future additions shall not disturb that property.
 LQR/LQG, Kalman filtering, etc, may be implemented here if the the implementations do not require a dependency on e.g. Gonum.